Post-Newtonian Theory for Gravitational Waves

-\section{Matching to a Post-Newtonian Source}
+\subsection{Matching to a post-Newtonian source}

-By Theorem~\ref{th:gensol} we control the most general class of solutions of the vacuum equations outside the source, in the form of non-linear functionals of the source multipole moments.
-For instance, these solutions include the Schwarzschild and Kerr solutions for black holes, as well as all their perturbations.
-By Theorem~\ref{th:FZstruct} we learned how to construct the radiative moments at infinity, which constitute the observables of the radiation field at large distances from the source, and we obtained in Section~\ref{sec:radsource} explicit relationships between radiative and source moments.
+By Theorem \ref{th:gensol} we control the most general class of solutions of the vacuum equations outside the source, in the form of non-linear functionals of the source multipole moments.
+For instance, these solutions can describe the Schwarzschild and Kerr solutions for black holes, as well as all their perturbations, and neutron stars with arbitrary internal structure.
+By Theorem \ref{th:FZstruct} we learned how to control the far zone expansion of the solutions; this will yield the notion of radiative moments at infinity, which constitute the observables of the radiation field far from the source (see Sect.~\ref{sec:asympGW}).
 We now want to understand how a specific choice of matter stress-energy tensor $T^{\alpha\beta}$, i.e., a specific choice of some physical model describing the material source, selects a particular physical exterior solution among our general class, and therefore a given set of multipole moments for the source.

-\subsection{The matching equation}
+\subsubsection{The matching equation}

 We shall provide the answer to that problem in the case of a post-Newtonian source for which the post-Newtonian parameter $\epsilon\sim 1/c$ defined by Eq.~\eqref{epsPN} is small.
 The fundamental fact that permits the connection of the exterior field to the inner field of the source is the existence of a ``matching'' region, in which both the multipole expansion and the post-Newtonian expansion are valid.
-This region is nothing but the exterior part of the near zone, such that $r>a$ (exterior) \emph{and} $r\ll\lambda$ (near zone); it always exists around post-Newtonian sources whose radius is much less than the emitted wavelength, $\frac{a}{\lambda}\sim\epsilon\ll 1$.
-In our formalism the multipole expansion is defined by the multipolar-post-Minkowskian (MPM) solution; see Section~\ref{sec:nonlinitere}.
-Matching together the post-Newtonian and MPM solutions in this overlapping region is an application of the method of matched asymptotic expansions, which has frequently been applied in the present context, both for radiation-reaction \cite{BuTh70, Bu71, AKKM82, BD88, B93} and wave-generation \cite{BD89, DI91a, B95, B98mult} problems.
+This region is nothing but the exterior part of the near zone, such that $r>a$ (exterior) \emph{and} $r\ll\lambda$ (near zone); it always exists around post-Newtonian sources whose radius is much less than the emitted wavelength, $\frac{a}{\lambda}\sim\epsilon\ll 1$, hence $a \ll \lambda$.
+In the present formalism the multipole expansion is defined by the multipolar-post-Minkowskian (MPM) solution; see Sect.~\ref{sec:nonlinitere}.
+Matching together the post-Newtonian and MPM solutions in this overlapping region is an application of the method of matched asymptotic expansions, which has intensively been applied in the present context, both for radiation-reaction \citep{BuTh70, Bu71, AKKM82, BD88, B93} and wave-generation \citep{BD89, DI91a, B95, B98mult} problems.